Odrisamer Despaigne: San Diego Padres

 Despaigne and fellow Cuban defector Aledmys Díaz held a showcase for Major League Baseball teams on 13 February 2014.
-Despaigne signed a minor league deal with the San Diego Padres on 2 May 2014.
+Despaigne signed a minor league contract with the San Diego Padres on 2 May.
 The Padres assigned Despaigne to the San Antonio Missions of the Double-A Texas League, where in two games started, he allowed one earned run in 7 2/3 innings pitched.
 The Padres promoted Despaigne to the El Paso Chihuahuas of the Triple-A Pacific Coast League on 26 May.
 Despaigne was called up by the Padres on 23 June to start that night against the San Francisco Giants.

 Despaigne pitched seven shutout innings, allowing four hits in his major league debut.
 In his fifth major league start on 20 July, Despaigne pitched 7 2/3 no-hit innings before the New York Mets' Daniel Murphy doubled.
 The Padres won the game 2–1.

 Baltimore Orioles

-On 4 February 2016, Despaigne was traded to the Baltimore Orioles for minor league pitcher Jean Cosme.
-The Orioles designated Despaigne for assignment on 5 September 2016.
+On 4 February 2016, Despaigne was traded to the Baltimore Orioles in exchange for minor league pitcher Jean Cosme.
+He made 16 appearances for Baltimore, registering an 0-2 record and 5.60 ERA with 17 strikeouts across 27 1/3 innings pitched.
+Despaigne was designated for assignment by the Orioles on 5 September.

 Miami Marlins

 The Miami Marlins claimed Despaigne off waivers on 15 September 2016.
+He made three appearances down the stretch for the Marlins, recording a 9.00 ERA with no strikeouts over three innings of work.

-He started a game for Miami against the New York Mets on 6 May 2017, allowing eight runs (three earned) in an 11–3 loss, and on 17 May returned as a relief pitcher, giving up two runs and four walks in one inning pitched.
-He was sent back to the Triple-A New Orleans Baby Cakes and was recalled on 28 July 2017.
+Despaigne started a game for Miami against the New York Mets on 6 May 2017, allowing eight runs (three earned) in an 11–3 loss, and on 17 May returned as a relief pitcher, giving up two runs and four walks in one inning pitched.
+Despaigne was optioned to the Triple-A New Orleans Baby Cakes and was recalled on 28 July.
+He made 18 appearances (eight starts) for Miami, compiling a 2-3 record and 4.01 ERA with 31 strikeouts and one save across 58 1/3 innings pitched.

+Despaigne made 11 appearances (one start) for the Marlins in 2018, accumulating a 2-0 record and 5.31 ERA with 18 strikeouts over 20 1/3 innings of work.

 Los Angeles Angels

-On 14 August 2018, the Marlins traded Despaigne to the Los Angeles Angels for cash considerations.
+On 14 August 2018, the Marlins traded Despaigne to the Los Angeles Angels in exchange for cash considerations.
 He made his first start with the Angels on 17 August against the Texas Rangers.
-He elected free agency on 5 November 2018.
+In eight appearances (four starts) for Los Angeles, Despaigne struggled to an 0-3 record and 8.20 ERA with 17 strikeouts across 18 2/3 innings pitched.
+He elected free agency on 5 November.

 Cincinnati Reds

-On 7 January 2019, Despaigne signed a minor league deal with the Cincinnati Reds.
-He opted out of his contract on 16 May.
+On 7 January 2019, Despaigne signed a minor league contract with the Cincinnati Reds.
+In eight starts for the Triple-A Louisville Bats, he posted a 3-2 record and 3.92 ERA with 40 strikeouts across 41 1/3 innings pitched.
+Despaigne opted out of his contract on 16 May.